- When the jack* is not in use it must be stored in its storage space under the cargo area floor.

 - Never crawl under the car or reach under with a part of your body when it is raised on a jack.

-Tool for removing the plastic caps on the wheel bolts.
+Refit the plastic caps on the wheel bolts.